files-community/Files/README.md

 <img src="Files/Assets/FilesHome.png" width="600px">

 ## Building Files UWP from the source code
-- Install Visual Studio 2019 & UWP Development Kit link.
+- Install Visual Studio 2019 & UWP Development Kit.
 - Clone the source and open the Files.sln in VS.
 - VS installs all missing dependencies for you.
-- Make sure you are on the develop branch if you want the latest, otherwise you can use master for the stable version.
 - Launch the package project.